-(in millions) 2023 2022
+(in millions) 2024 2023

-Regulatory assets \$ 596.8 \$ 610.7
+Regulatory assets \$ 570.1 \$ 596.8

-Reserves for future environmental remediation 463.7 499.6
+Reserves for future environmental remediation 445.8 463.7

-Coal Combustion Residuals Rule - The EPA issued a pre-publication proposed rule for CCR in May 2023 that would apply to landfills, historic fill sites, and projects where CCR was placed at a power plant site.
-As proposed, the rule would regulate previously exempt closed landfills.
+Coal Combustion Residuals Rule - The EPA finalized a rule for CCR in April 2024 that would apply to landfills, historic fill sites, and projects where CCR was placed at a power plant site.
+The rule will regulate previously exempt closed landfills.